xShuusui/Cookbook/README.md

 After all container are started, the app runs on port 3000.

-## Good to know

-Here are some features and useful information for this application.

-### CSS Framework

-I have used ant design to design this website.

-### Semi Responsive

-This website is responsive on tablets, laptops and computers, but not on smartphones.

-### Extra Features

-#### Status messages

-When an user has successfully created, edited or deleted something, the app displays a success message that is sent from the api.
-When an 400 or 404 error occurs the app displays an error message that is sent from the api.
-All other errors that occur are displaying the status code and status text.

-#### Sort and filter by

-On the dashboard page you have a dropdown menu to sort all recipes by name, rating, calories, fat, newest and last edited.
-Also you can filter the recipes according to their ingredients and you have a select where you can select multiple ratings and filter after them.

 ## Pages

 Here you can find detailed descriptions for each page in this app.